Craig Thomson (politician): Personal life

 Thomson has been married three times, first to Lynette Sharma, second to Christa, and then, on 21 January 2011, to Zoe Arnold, a radio newsreader and media advisor.
-The couple have two daughters, born in 2009 and 2011.
+The couple have three daughters, born in 2009 and 2011.

 As of March 2022, Thomson is estranged from his wife and is subject to an AVO against him.

+In December 2025, Thomson was sentenced to four years in prison for perpetrating a visa fraud scheme and fraudulently claiming JobKeeper on behalf of a Wyong café without their consent.